ESMValGroup/ESMValTool_Tutorial/_episodes/08-development-setup.md

 python setup.py build_sphinx -Ea
 ~~~

-Similar to codes, documentations should be well written and adhere to standards.
+Similar to code, documentation should be well written and adhere to standards.
 If the documentation is built properly, the previous command prints a message to the console:

 ~~~bash